compbiozurich/UZH-BIO390/pages/_course-days/2021-09-21-Michael-Baudis.md

 protein structure or the behaviour of ecosystems).

-[^1]: Thanks to Katja Wolff in HS21 for starting some questions!
+[^1]: Thanks to Katja W. in HS21 for starting some questions!

 [^2]: One shouldn't write in MS Word, IMO.
 Use LaTex, Markdown, OpenOffice ...